Skip to main content

 Appointment containers

-Containers by themselves in Dime.Scheduler don't assume any behavior, rather than visualizing its members and enabling drag and drop operations on container level.
-Naturally, the back-office system can step in and alter the behavior of the container when needed.
+On their own, containers don't impose any behavior beyond visualizing their members and enabling drag and drop at the container level.
+When you need more, the back-office system can step in and change how the container behaves.

 How it worksโ€‹

-The data model of a container could not be any simpler.
-It simply represents an entity, which other entities such as tasks and appointments use to define a relationship between them.
+The data model of a container is about as simple as it gets.
+It's a single entity that other entities, such as tasks and appointments, point to in order to define a relationship between them.

 Container: Assemble bikes for Bill (invoice for company - order A01234) and his son (privately billed - order A01235)